 I’m proud to chair a Board which is committed to diversity and inclusion.
 Diversity is a far wider subject than just gender and embracing difference is at the heart of how we look after the differing needs of our clients.

 - Commitment from the Board and senior leadership to fairness, equality, diversity and inclusion

-- HL plc Board has a female Chair and four women on the Board
+- HL plc Board has a female Chair and two other women on the Board

 - HL is a member of the 30% club and has signed the Women in Finance Charter, both committing to increase the number of women in senior positions

-- Fourth in the FTSE 100 ranking of Women on Boards and in Leadership - Hampton-Alexander Review
+- 32nd in the FTSE 100 ranking of Women on Boards and in Leadership - Hampton-Alexander Review

 - Greater support for women who take career breaks, through improved maternity and returner programmes and flexible working

 When comparing the average pay, two types of measure are used.
 The "median” is the "middle" value in a list of numbers.
 If all HL colleagues lined up in a female line and a male line, in order of pay from highest to lowest, the median gender pay gap compares the pay of the female in the middle of their line to the pay of the middle man.
 The "mean" is where you add up all the rates of pay and then divide by the number of people.